OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Related Work

+\paragraph{Motion Capture from Egocentric Videos} There has been growing interest in capturing 3D human body pose from body-worn cameras for their ability to record self-motion anywhere without third-person observations.
+To maximize body visibility, a parallel line of research relies on specialized hardware, such as downward-facing or stereo fisheye cameras~\cite{rhodin2016egocap,wang2021estimating,jiang2021egocentric,tome2020selfpose,wang2023scene,akada2022unrealego,akada20243d,yang2024egoposeformer,wang2024egocentric,akada2025bring,lee2025rewind}.
+While these approaches achieve high-fidelity reconstructions, they require specific camera configurations distinct from ubiquitous everyday wearables.
+To enable practical applications, another line of research uses frontal-facing cameras, evolving from early chest or head-mounted setups~\cite{jiang2017seeing, yuan20183d, yuan2019ego, luo2021kinpoly, merel2020catch, wang2025ego4o, tran2025head2body} to ubiquitous smart glasses~\cite{metarayban, metaaria}.
+To infer motion, these methods leverage head trajectories~\cite{li2023egoego}, visual features~\cite{patel2025uniegomotion, guzov-jiang2025hmd2}, or intermittent hand cues~\cite{chi2024estimatingegobodyposedoubly}.
+However, they are strictly tied to specific device setups and fixed field-of-views, preventing camera-agnostic generalization.
+Although EgoAllo~\cite{yi2025egoallo} similarly uses sparse hand cues, it heavily relies on expensive post-hoc optimization, often resulting in unnatural kinematics.

-\textbf{Generative Priors and Temporal Modeling.} Our work builds on the dominant paradigm of diffusion models, which act as powerful generative priors for high-fidelity motion synthesis~\cite{tevet2023human,jiang2023motiondiffusercontrollablemultiagentmotion,dabral2022mofusion,zhang2022motiondiffuse}.
-While powerful, these models, especially when applied to reconstruction~\cite{du2023agrol, castillo2023bodiffusion}, often inherit the limitations of standard transformers: they are confined to short temporal windows due to $O(N^2)$ attention complexity.
-To address this, long-sequence models~\cite{genmo2025,barquero2024seamless} are adopting efficient linear-complexity architectures, such as sliding-window attention, to capture long-range dependencies.
-Following this direction, our work employs a sliding-window attention mechanism for efficient sequence-level motion reconstruction.
+\paragraph{Generative Priors and Temporal Modeling} Our work builds on diffusion models as powerful generative priors for high-fidelity motion synthesis~\cite{tevet2023human,jiang2023motiondiffusercontrollablemultiagentmotion,dabral2022mofusion,zhang2022motiondiffuse}.
+In our context, 3D reconstruction is framed as a generative completion task~\cite{du2023agrol, castillo2023bodiffusion, sinha2016deephand, chi2022infogcn, guo2024momask, harvey2020robust}, resolving full-body motion from sparse or partial cues.
+While effective, scaling these completion-based models to long-horizon sequences is hampered by the $O(N^2)$ attention complexity of standard transformers.
+To address this, we adopt a sliding-window attention mechanism~\cite{li2025genmo, barquero2024seamless} for efficient, sequence-level motion reconstruction, enabling long-term coherence without the computational overhead of global attention.